yethan4/todoapp-frontend/README.md

 ## Description

-The backend, built with Django REST Framework, provides a RESTful API for managing tasks — including creating, deleting, and marking them as completed or not.
+The backend, built with Django REST Framework, provides a RESTful API for managing tasks — including creating, deleting, editing, and marking them as completed or not.
 It also handles user authentication using JWT (JSON Web Tokens) to ensure secure access to user-specific data.
 [backend-code](https://github.com/yethan4/todoapp-backend)

-The frontend, built with React, offers a clean and interactive user interface for viewing tasks, creating new ones, deleting them, and toggling their completion status.
+The frontend, built with React, offers a clean and interactive user interface for viewing tasks, creating new ones, deleting them, and editing their content or completion status.
 It communicates with the backend via HTTP requests, using JWT for authentication, which allows secure, stateless communication between the client and server.

 ## Purpose & Notes